 (David Morgan), has been practicing martial arts since the age of six.
 After training Tai Kwon Do as a child he took up Shotokan as a teenager.
 In college he began learning Enshin which is a full contact style of karate.
 As a Black Belt in Enshin he competed in several bare-knuckle, knock down tournaments and placed in all of them.
 He was first introduced to Capoeira in 1999 and began teaching classes at the NJ Capoeira Arts Center in 2003.

-Gaivota graduated to the level of Instructor in 2005 with Grupo Liberdade de Capoeira and was graduated to Professor in 2007 and Contramestre in 2014 by Mestre George Palmares of Capoeira Guerreiros.
-In 2006 Contramestre Gaivota opened the Afro Brazilian Cultural Center of New Jersey.
+Gaivota graduated to the level of Instructor in 2005 with Grupo Liberdade de Capoeira and was graduated to Professor in 2007, Contramestre in 2014 & Mestre in 2018 Capoeira Guerreiros.
+In 2006 Mestre Gaivota opened the Afro Brazilian Cultural Center of New Jersey.
 During his career in Capoeira, Gaivota has traveled to many countries as well as states sharing his love of the game at Batizados, workshops and events.
 The Afro Brazilian Cultural Center of New Jersey is dedicated to promoting and teaching Capoeira as a living example of Brazilian folklore and culture.